 The Mindful Fashion full circle T shirt has been developed to showcase a circular and sustainable future for the industry.
-The T-shirt is manufactured in NZ, from 100% certified organic cotton made in a transparent supply chain using GOTS dyes and auxiliaries.
+The T-shirt is manufactured in NZ, from 100% certified organic cotton made in a transparent supply chain.
 Each T-shirt features a bespoke print from one of three Mindful Fashion designers, and is fully recyclable back into new fibre at the end of its life.

 Wynn Hamlyn, Twenty Seven Names and Kate Sylvester have each designed a bespoke print for our circular T Shirt that speak to the Mindful Fashion audience about their brand and it's connection to Mindful Fashion’s mission.
 The T’s are available through each designer's sales channels and on the Mindful Fashion website.

 We want you to love and cherish your T shirt, repair it when needed, and care for it to give it a long and vibrant life.
 When it reaches the point where the T shirt is no longer wearable, we will bring the T shirt's life full circle.
 Send it back to us and we will recycle your T shirt back into new fibre through a partnership with New Zealand company Little Yellow Bird.

 All proceeds from the sale of the Mindful Fashion T shirt will go towards our ongoing work to support sustainable and circular developments for the NZ industry.